The Ausangate Trek

 Most day tours and multi-day hikes will normally begin in Cusco.
 From this major Andean city we head southeast to Tinki, this ride can take around 3.5 hours.

-It is highly probable that we stop making stops at the towns of Congate and Qatca.
+We probably stop making stops at the towns of Congate and Qatca.

 During this brief break try to have one of the local drinks and see how the villagers display their culture in everyday tasks.